QwenLM/Qwen-Agent/README.md

 We implement a code interpreter tool based on local Docker containers.
 You can enable the built-in `code interpreter` tool for your agent, allowing it to autonomously write code according to specific scenarios, execute it securely within an isolated sandbox environment, and return the execution results.

 ⚠️ **Note**: Before using this tool, please ensure that Docker is installed and running on your local operating system.
 The time required to build the container image for the first time depends on your network conditions.
 For Docker installation and setup instructions, please refer to the [official documentation](https://docs.docker.com/desktop/).

+Troubleshooting checklist:

+- Run `docker info` first.
+If it fails, Qwen-Agent will not be able to start the sandbox.
+- Make sure you installed the extra dependencies with `pip install -U "qwen-agent[code_interpreter]"`.
+- Expect the first run to be slower because the Docker image may need to be built locally.
+- For BrowserQwen, the default code interpreter workspace is configured in [qwen_server/server_config.json](./qwen_server/server_config.json) as `workspace/tools/code_interpreter/`.
+Make sure that directory is writable.

 ## How to Use MCP?